 Bloat is a serious problem in guinea pigs.
 We attempt to avoid feed witholding to minimize the possibility of bloat.
 Since guinea pigs do not vomit, feed witholding can be minimized or avoided.
 We also do not restrict water to avoid dehydration.

 I prefer to use balanced anesthesia with analgesia (pain relief).
 We like to use a premedication combination of buprenorphine with midazalam and ketamine.
 This combination provides sedation and analgesia.
 Local or regional anesthesia is also routinely employed when oral surgery is required.
-The premedication also allow for IV catheterization.
-Fluids are administered via a Heska fluid pump and the rate is based on preoperative blood evaluations.
+The premedication also allows for IV catheterization.
+Fluids are administered via a Heska fluid pump, and the rate is based on pre-operative blood evaluations.
 Anesthesia induction is by mask inhalent (sevoflurane or isoflurane).
 We monitor the patient using a Cardel 9405.
-This provides pulse oximetry, blood pressure, temperature, respiratory rate, heart rate, electrocardiogram (ECG) and capnography however capnography is inconsistent.
-A straight 2mm cole endotracheal tube may be passed (blindly).
+This provides pulse oximetry, blood pressure, temperature, respiratory rate, heart rate, electrocardiogram (ECG) and capnography, however, capnography is inconsistent.
+A straight 2mm endotracheal tube may be passed (blindly).

 Cardel 9405 veterinary patient monitor

 Heska IV fluid pump allows precise fluid delivery for patient safety.